 CHILD AND YOUTH

-Community Living Mississauga Is A Non-Profit, Charitable Organization Which Supports Individuals Who Have An Intellectual Disability To Identify And Achieve Their Personal Goals And Interests
+Community Living Mississauga Is A Non-Profit, Charitable Organization Which Supports People Who Have An Intellectual Disability To Identify And Achieve Their Personal Goals And Interests

 Community Living Mississauga takes pride in the supports it offers through many programs and services.

-All of Community Living Mississauga’s residential supports are designed to enable the individuals who live in each house
+All of Community Living Mississauga’s residential supports are designed to enable the people who live in each house

 Whether it is being involved in a recreational program, volunteering or working, Community Living Mississauga believes that

-Community Living Mississauga is a non-profit, charitable organization which supports individuals who have an intellectual
+Community Living Mississauga is a non-profit, charitable organization which supports people who have an intellectual

 Being actively involved in your community means more than just living in it – it also means fully participating in the social